What Will You Study

 A great strength of LEC is its ability to share expertise and ideas from many disciplines in order to provide a flexible approach, which is so important in the dynamic, rapidly developing discipline of environmental science.
 Although the work is often organised within themes and research groups, there is much collaborative activity transcending these boundaries.

-Entry requirements: Upper second class honours degree, or its equivalent, in a relevant subject, supplemented by a Masters qualification, and a viable research topic
+Entry requirements: 2:1 (Hons) degree (UK) or equivalent in a relevant subject, supplemented by a Masters qualification, and a viable research topic

 - Conservation and Biodiversity : MSc

 - Environment and Law : LLM

 - Environmental Management : MSc

 - Environmental Science (by research) : MSc (research)

 - Flood and Coastal Risk Management : MSc

 - Flood and Coastal Risk Management : PgCert

 - Flood and Coastal Risk Management : PgDip